-The chart below shows my blood sugar and blood ketone levels (BHB) during a seven day fast.
-As glucose levels decrease, blood ketone levels are produced to compensate for the lack of energy coming in from your diet.
+The chart below shows my blood sugar and blood ketone levels (BHB) during a seven-day fast.
+As glucose levels decrease, blood ketone levels are produced to compensate for the lack of energy from your diet.
 The sum of glucose and ketones can be thought of as the “total energy” (i.e. glucose + ketones = total energy).

 When fasting, your body may allow the total energy in your bloodstream to go to drift up quite a lot.
 This enables you to be ready at a moment’s notice to hunt or gather food to survive.
-However, we can not mimic the benefits of energy restriction by simply adding extra fat or exogenous ketone supplements.
+However, we can not mimic energy restriction’s benefits by adding extra fat or exogenous ketone supplements.

-Your pancreas will raise insulin to manage your blood sugars and ketone levels and keep your body fat in storage while you use up the energy from the food coming in from your diet, regardless of the source.
+Your pancreas will raise insulin to manage your blood sugars and ketone levels and keep your body fat in storage while you use the energy from the food from your diet, regardless of the source.

 Blood glucose level for optimal ketosis